List of The Transformers characters: Constructicons

 The Constructicons are a race of Cybertronians who became construction vehicles and are the first combiners to appear in the show.
 They used to be friends with Omega Supreme before they were corrupted into serving Megatron.
+They combine to form Devastator.

 Coneheads

-The Coneheads are a Decepticon group who are mostly jet fighters.
+The Coneheads are a Decepticon group who are mostly jet fighters, and whose heads are in the shape of the tip of a nose cone.

 Decepticon City

 Stunticons

 The Stunticons are a Decepticon faction and their second combiner group who was created by the Decepticons through Vector Sigma.
-The Decepticons stole five vehicles in order to create them.
+The Decepticons stole five earth vehicles to create them.
+They combine to form Menasor.

 Combaticons

-The Combaticons are a Decepticon faction and the their third Combiner group.
-When Megatron banished Starscream to the island of Guadalcanal, he found old military vehicles from World War II and used stolen personality components which he placed into the vehicles in order to create the Combaticons.
+The Combaticons are a Decepticon faction and their third Combiner group.
+When Megatron banished Starscream to the island of Guadalcanal, he found old military vehicles from World War II and used stolen personality components which he placed into the vehicles to create the Combaticons.
+They combine into Bruticus.

 Heralds of Unicron

 Unicron used some Decepticons to create his heralds.

 Multi Changers

-The Multi Changers are Decepticons who have more than one alternative mode.
+The Triple Changers are Decepticons who have more than one alternative mode.